SMALL BUT MIGHTY: Small roster size hasn’t effected Glynn Academy's softball team

 “They are used to playing together,” Ketcham said about her six seniors.
 “They are on the field the whole time, they are comfortable with each other.
 They are comfortable with each other and they know what each other can do.”

 Glynn Academy returns to Wainwright Field to take on the Statesboro Blue Devils at 5 p.m.
-Wednesday night
+Wednesday.